-- Technical Data includes internet protocol (IP) address, Media Access Control (MAC) numbers, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+- Technical Data includes internet protocol (IP) address, Media Access Control (MAC) numbers, your login data, browser type and version, and time zone setting, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our websites.

 - Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 - Usage Data includes information about how you use our website, products and services.

 - Marketing and Communications Data includes your preferences in receiving marketing from us and/or marketing firms we engage and your communication preference.

 Other than as required by law as part of your employment application, we do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences, except where germane to your employment application.

 Where we need to collect personal information by law, or under the terms of a contract we have with you and you fail to provide that information when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cease the provision of a product or service you have with us, but we will notify you if this is the case at the time.

 We use different methods to collect information from and about you including through:

 - Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email, chat or otherwise.
 This includes personal information you provide when you: